Ceramic Fixing Instructions

 As above omit points1,2,3 & 4 apply adhesive, one can use a Waterproof Tile Adhesive instead of SP Rapid Fix, direct to a primed surface using a notched trowel and fix tile immediately to create a 3 mm bed.
 Follow points 6,7 & 8

-** ALWAYS ADHERE TO MANUFACTURERS INSTRUCTIONS WHEN USING ANY TILES OR TILING PRODUCTS**
+** ALWAYS ADHERE TO MANUFACTURERS INSTRUCTIONS AND BRITISH STANDARDS, WHEN FIXING TILES OR USING TILING PRODUCTS**